 Many people love mashed potatoes, and nothing beats the home-made version.
 Using a potato ricer will almost guarantee ending up with smooth and creamy mashed potatoes.

 However, not everyone has a potato ricer at home.
 What is the best substitute?

 You can use a fine grater, masher or a food mill to achieve the same results.
-You should not miss your favorite meal just because you do not have a potato ricer, improvise and enjoy your dinner as usual.
+You should not miss your favorite meal just because you do not have a potato ricer; improvise and enjoy your dinner as usual.

+Place your grater over a bowl that will catch the grated potatoes.
 Hold one end down of the potato’s length and slide it on the grater.
 Do it gradually, but you can increase the speed to work faster.

 When it comes to ricing potatoes at home, you can always be innovative and flexible.

 The alternative method will depend on how you want your riced potatoes and how fast you want them done.